South Sudan's rebel leader agrees new ceasefire with president

 A previous ceasefire accord struck in January swiftly fell apart, with each side blaming the other for fighting that has exacerbated deep-rooted tensions between Kiir's ethnic Dink community and Machar's Nuer group.

 Western powers had demanded a new deal.
-Kerry and U.N.
+U.S. Secretary of State John Kerry and U.N.
 Secretary-General Ban Ki-moon had both visited the Texas-sized country in the past week, part of a diplomatic push by regional and world leaders still haunted by Rwanda's 1994 genocide.

-"I saw with my own eyes last week the stakes and the struggles in a new nation we helped courageous people create.
-The people of South Sudan have suffered too much for far too long," Kerry added in Friday's statement.

-The United States has already slapped sanctions on two commanders on opposing sides of the conflict, a sign of its growing frustration with the leaders of Africa's youngest country, which declared independence from Sudan in 2011.
+The United States has already slapped sanctions on two commanders on opposing sides of the conflict, a sign of its growing frustration with the leaders of Africa's youngest country that Washington helped win its independence.

 Cranking up the pressure ahead of the Friday's meeting, the European Union also threatened sanctions against anyone blocking the peace effort.